Safeguarding Policy (For review September 2025)

 - Report all allegations of abuse or poor practice to the club Welfare Officer

-- Not use any sanctions that humiliate or harm a child or adult at risk
+- Not use any sanctions that humiliate or harm any other participant

 - Keep clear boundaries between professional and personal life, including on social media